abdukarimovhm/ros-automation-smart-mobility/README.md

 # TurtleBot3 Automation Suite (ROS 2 Humble)

-Comprehensive automation toolkit for TurtleBot3 on ROS 2 Humble (Ubuntu 22.04).
-The suite provides autonomous navigation, YOLOv8 object detection, maintenance monitoring, and custom QR-following capabilities.
-Each feature is implemented as a modular ROS 2 node with unified CLI and launch file interfaces.
+Automation toolkit for TurtleBot3 on ROS 2 Humble (Ubuntu 22.04).
+It bundles autonomous navigation, YOLOv8-based perception, maintenance monitoring, and QR-follow behaviors.
+Everything ships as modular ROS 2 nodes with a shared CLI and launch files.

 ## Features